Skip to main content

 Next Step

-Use WebSocket Limits for client rules and Rate Limits for account-level plan details.
+Use WebSocket limits for client rules and Rate limits for account-level plan details.

-Last modified on May 18, 2026
+Last modified on June 28, 2026